l294265421/ASOTE/README.md

 # Differences between ASOTE and ASTE
 ![](figures/asote_vs_aste.png)
-In the third sentence, the negative sentiment toward “food” isexpressed without an annotatable opinion.
+In the third sentence, the negative sentiment toward the aspect term “food” isexpressed without an annotatable opinion.